Zachary-Levesque/Smart-Flood-Detection-System/README.md

 ## Firmware

-Firmware is developed for the ESP32 with the following responsibilities:
+Firmware is developed for the ESP32 using ESP-IDF with the following responsibilities:

 - Periodic sensor polling with debouncing/averaging to avoid false positives from splashes or condensation
 - WiFi connection management, including reconnection logic on dropped connections